 Administrator ratings of teachers are a significant predictor of future parent and student ratings of teachers, both later in the same school year and in a subsequent school year.
-Same-year results are detailed in Table 8, and future-year results in Table 9.
+Same-year results are detailed in Table 7, and future-year results in Table 8.
 Same-year evaluations predict substantial variation in parent and student ratings in the same year, with adjusted R-squared of 28.2% and 19.5%, respectively, in models that include all four evaluation factors and no additional controls.
 Not surprisingly, the factor for Parent and Student Relationships is the strongest predictor of parent ratings, and is also a significant predictor of student ratings.
 A one standard deviation increase in this factor corresponds to a 0.362 standard deviation higher parent rating of a teacher, and a 0.276 higher student rating of a teacher in models that include teacher demographic controls.
-The factor for Student Engagement and Behavior, which reflects teacher and student classroom interactions, is the strongest predictor of student ratings of a teacher in the same year, with a coefficient of 0.407.
+The factor for Student ratings of a teacher in the same year, with a coefficient of 0.407.
 The factor for Personal Organization and Planning also significantly predicts parent ratings of teachers.
-These results suggest that administrators refer to some of the same information as parents and students when evaluating teachers, including their observable interactions with parents and students, and - for parents -impressions regarding the teacher's organizational skills or professionalism.
+These results suggest that administrators refer to some of the same information as parents and students, and - for parents -impressions regarding the teacher's organizational skills or professionalism.